 - This Alert Affects:

 - Ohio residents and businesses who have their gas and electric through Northeast Ohio Public Energy Council (NOPEC) and its supplier, NextEra Energy.

 - What’s Going On?

-Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against NOPEC and NextEra.
-They have reason to believe customers are being charged exorbitant rates despite the promise of savings.
+- Attorneys working with ClassAction.org are investigating whether a class action lawsuit can be filed against NOPEC and NextEra in light of reports from consumers of exorbitant rates.